jcampbellGoPuff/main-repo/desktop-tools/README.md

 ### srcfind hides the complexity & avoids the issues

-`srcfind` provides a driver for `egrep` and `find` that will match the command above but eliminate the issues descibed above.
-With `srcfind`, you need only the strings you seek.
+`srcfind` provides a driver for `egrep` and `find` that will require you to enter only the strings you are seeking, as well as rid you of the issues noted above.
 ```
 srcfind forEach iterate